dimusic/active-win-pos-rs/README.md

 ![Build status](https://github.com/dimusic/active-win-pos-rs/actions/workflows/build.yml/badge.svg)

-A small Rust library that let's you get position and size of the active window on Windows, MacOS and Linux
+A small Rust library that lets you get position and size of the active window on Windows, MacOS and Linux

 ## Usage